beryaelio/Server-Client-Bot-Trivia-Game/README.md

 We also have 4 helper python files: Input.py, Statistics.py, Questions.py and QuestionManager.py

+To run the game you need to run the following files: Server.py, Main.py, ClientInstance.py and the Bot.py file.

-To run the game you need to run the Server.py first and the Client.py and Bot.py to be players in the game.
+To run the game you need to run the Server.py first and the ClientInstance.py, Main.py, Bot.py to be players in the game.

 ## Motivation:
 This project was made as part of our 'Data Networking' course in uni.
 We synchronize and manage udp (for the server) and tcp (for the clients) connections.